sama26/UDE_capstone_project/README.md

 Since the scope of the project will be highly dependent on the data, these two things happen simultaneously.
 In this step, you’ll:

 1. I have sourced my own datasets for this project:
-  * UK MOT testing data results (2020)
+  * UK MOT testing data results (2020) 'results'

     http://data.dft.gov.uk/anonymised-mot-test/test_data/dft_test_result_2020.zip

-  * UK MOT testing data failure item (2020)
+  * UK MOT testing data failure item (2020) 'items'

     http://data.dft.gov.uk/anonymised-mot-test/test_data/dft_test_item_2020.zip

+    *Note that although both datasets are provided in zipped batches of .csv files, for  the purposes of this submission the 'data failure item' dataset has been converted into json.

 #### Initial observations of the data:

-* The results dataset has 75,907,074 rows, and the failures dataset has 38,594,013
+* The items dataset has 75,907,074 rows, and the results dataset has 38,594,013
 * The datasets come with a set of lookup tables
 * The datasets come with a document explaining the structure, and any acronyms.